hirefire/hirefire-resource-ruby/README.md

 - Queue Classic 4+
 - Bunny 2+ (size only, no job queue latency)

-The test suite runs against these minimum versions and the current latest release of each runtime and library.
+Ruby 3.1+ is required and tested for the library core, Rack, Rails 7, Sidekiq 7, Bunny, and Resque 2.
+Worker-library cells that boot through Rails 8 in CI run on Ruby 3.2+.
 Older versions may still work, but are not officially supported.

 **Documentation:**